Opening a bank account

 Once you have decided on the type of account you want and choose a provider, you will have to fill out an application form.
 You should ask to keep a copy of your completed form.

-Under anti-money laundering law, you need to supply documents to prove your identity and your address even if you already have an account with the provider.
-You cannot use the same document to prove both your identity and address.
+Under anti-money laundering law, you need to supply documents to prove your identity (name and date of birth) and your address even if you already have an account with the provider.
+Many banks use the “one plus one” approach, whereby they will look for one item of photo ID and one item which shows proof of address.
+Examples of documents which may be used to prove your identity are listed below.

 - A valid passport